Library Reopening Information

 Click below to learn how we can help you connect your students to different types of course-related materials.
 If you would like help identifying or locating items for your class, contact a librarian who specializes in your subject area through our Connect with Your Librarian page.

-You can request that items be added to any current course you are teaching.
-You can upload items, request that library employees pull items from the shelves or scan up to one chapter or 10% of a library-owned book, or bring materials to the library to be put on reserve.
+In addition, you can request that textbooks, books, or book chapters (among other types of materials) be added to the Blackboard site for any current course you are teaching.
+You can upload items, request that library employees pull items from our shelves or scan items (up to one chapter or 10% of a library-owned book), or bring your own materials to the library to be put on reserve.

 - Adopt E-Textbooks for Z-Courses: locate high-quality e-books and e-textbooks that you can adopt as the course text for your course.
 All items on the Faculty Select platform can be provided to you and your students as electronic course materials, completely free of cost.

 The library can place articles on reserve for your class by providing either a PDF or a weblink in your Blackboard course.
-Between our print and electronic collections, we have millions of scholarly and popular periodical articles available from over 100,000 newspapers, magazines, and journals.
+We have millions of scholarly and popular periodical articles available from over 100,000 newspapers, magazines, and journals.

 - RaptorSearchnew window: search for articles by title, author, or subject to view what the library already has in our collection.